tarwn/lessthandot-hugo/blogs/content/posts/2012-05-29-copying-buckets-with-the-amazon-s3-api.md

 ### Tying it All Together

 OK so we have all these methods to facilitate copying buckets but how do we actually do it?
-I&#8217;m glad you asked.
+I'm glad you asked.

 ```csharp
 public void Copy(string sourceBucket, string destinationBucket)